Exeed TX: 2021 facelift

 The Exeed TXL received a facelift for the 2021 model year.
 In comparison with the model it replaces, the restyled TXL gained a redesigned bumper with a grid formed by horizontal bars in body color.
 Additionally, restyled LED daytime running lights are positioned vertically and the redesigned air intake is positioned the bottom.
 The rear end received refurbished deflectors, reworked fenders and minor changes to the inside of the tail lamps.
 The interior changes include redesigned IP with digital screens both in the instrument panel and in the multimedia center console integrated forming a single unit.

 Mechanically, the Exeed TXL facelift still uses the same powertrain as the pre-facelift model.
 Powering the crossover is a 1.6-litre direct-injection petrol engine, producing 194 hp of power and 29.6 kgm of torque.
 The gearbox is an automated seven-speed dual-clutch transmission.
 A 2.0-litre direct-injection petrol engine producing 257 hp of power and 40.8 kgm of torque was later added to the product line.

 As of early August 2021 the Exeed TXL was announced with an additional Chinese name called the Lingyun (凌云).

+Exeed ET5

+Based on the Exeed TX, a completely restyled version named the Exeed ET5 was unveiled on 29 August 2025.